jericho1050/memo-muse/README.md

 npm run build
 ```

-### Backend

-Deploy the FastAPI app to your preferred hosting service (Render, Heroku, etc.)

-## Deploying to Netlify

-1. Connect your repository to Netlify
-2. Set build command to `npm run build`
-3. Set publish directory to `dist`
-4. Add environment variables for Supabase

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Demo Video Script

-**Introduction (0:00 - 0:10)**
-"Welcome to AI MomentCollage, an app that transforms your photos into meaningful stories using artificial intelligence."

-**Authentication (0:10 - 0:20)**
-"Start by creating an account or signing in to your existing account."

-**Uploading Media (0:20 - 0:40)**
-"Upload your photos and videos easily by dragging and dropping them or browsing your files.
-The app automatically extracts metadata like date and location."

-**Gallery View (0:40 - 1:00)**
-"Browse your media in the gallery view, which can be toggled between grid and timeline views.
-The timeline organizes your photos by date."

-**Creating Collections (1:00 - 1:20)**
-"Select multiple photos to create a collection.
-Give it a name that represents the memory or event."

-**AI Story Generation (1:20 - 1:50)**
-"The app generates a personalized story that connects your photos, highlighting emotions and significance.
-It also creates journal prompts to help you reflect on these memories."

-**Offline Capabilities (1:50 - 2:10)**
-"As a Progressive Web App, AI MomentCollage works offline.
-Add it to your home screen for a native-like experience."

-**Conclusion (2:10 - 2:20)**
-"AI MomentCollage: Transforming moments into meaningful memories."